 Alternatively, the category filter plugin comes with a shortcode which you can use to display filters anywhere.
-This is useful if you're listing your products in custom ways, for example using Gutenberg or Elementor, or the
+This is useful if you're listing your products in custom ways, for example using Gutenberg, Elementor, Divi Builder, or the

 [products] shortcode that comes with WooCommerce.
 Just copy the shortcode from the main list of filter groups in the admin, and add it where you want the filters to appear.
 (See the plugin documentation for a list of shortcode options.)

 This method is also useful when you're using WooCommerce Product Filters with third party plugins.
 For example, it integrates with the WooCommerce Product Table plugin so that you can create one page order forms with category filters: